NirantK/nirantk.github.io/content/drafts/ml-hiring.md

         - 6+ months to close a senior hire
 - If a developer has open source code contributions in the last 2-3 years, consider waving off the coding or algorithmic challenge to speed up the interview process
 - Pay above market cash salaries
     - In 12-18 months from now, when your ML Engineer will have internalised all the requirements, company culture and built a bunch of important tooling - she would get an offer which is 2-3x of today.
-If you're already paying above market salaries, a 20-30% jump is quite often not the worth
+If you're already paying above market salaries, a 20-30% jump is quite often enough to retain many folks
-- Have 3 versions of your shipping timeline
+- Have 3 at least versions of your shipping timeline
 - Do hire [full stack Data Science people/teams](https://nirantk.com/writing/building-a-data-science-team.html).
 If you're hiring for early members for your team, this is practical necessity.
 An example of T shaped skills could look like

 ## Don't